Common questions about Community Choice Electricity

 The City of Boston will send out notification letters on a quarterly basis to new Eversource Basic Service customers.
-Basic Service customers who previously opted-out of the CCE Program will not receive notification letters a second time.
+Basic Service customers who previously opted-out of the BCCE Program will not receive notification letters a second time.
 These notification letters include:

 - a welcome message from the City

 - program details